karldreta/todo-list-Thingamabob/README.md

 ## Obstacles and Eureka moment:

-I came across a major flaw in my entire code base, I was about to add a `delete` function for each project, but first I had to log each of the Index numbers, It was then that I realized that I was passing down different types of data:
+I came across a major flaw in my entire code base, I was about to add a `delete` function for each project, but first I had to log each of the index numbers for reference, It was then that I realized that I was passing down different types of data:

 ``` JavaScript
     const projectContainer = document.createElement('div');